SCPR/kpcc-data-team/data/2015-dwp-claims/readme.md

 * FIRE – could mean any type of fire related claim
 * AAPI – is personal injury as a result of an Auto Accident
 * AAPD would be property damage or out of pocket expenses due to an auto accident
-* DMVH is damage to vehicle from causes other than a traffic collision…the others are fairly self-explanatory.
+* DMVH is damage to vehicle from causes other than a traffic collision